Fibroblast growth factor and mesoderm formation: Introduction

 During early vertebrate development, the stage is set for the specification of the three germ layers : endoderm, mesoderm and ectoderm, which will give rise to the adult organism.
 The mesoderm will eventually differentiate into numerous tissues including muscles and blood.
 This process requires the precise integration of a variety of signaling pathways such as the transforming growth factor type β (TGFβ), fibroblast growth factor (FGF), bone morphogenetic protein (BMP), and Wnt, to achieve the induction, specification, formation and differentiation of the mesoderm layer within a given time and space.

 Network of signaling pathways

 Members of the TGF-β superfamily, Activin and Nodal, are essential for mesodermal induction, while FGF and Wnt are in charge of its maintenance and BMP is responsible for its patterning ^{(2, 4)}.
-It is important to note that these pathways, in turn, depend on each other.
+These pathways, in turn, depend on each other.
 For example, in Xenopus, disruption of FGF signaling results in the inhibition of the Nodal-dependent induction and formation of trunk and tail mesoderm ^{(5,6)}, demonstrating that TGF-β dependent mesodermal induction is itself dependent on FGF signaling ^{(7)}.